 Arrive Tbilisi, Georgia

-Arrive into the Georgian capital and transfer privately to your hotel.
-This evening join your tour director and fellow travellers for a cocktail briefing on the adventure ahead.
+Arrive at the Georgian capital, and this evening, join your Tour Director and fellow travellers for a cocktail briefing on the adventure ahead.

-A city dominated in turn by traders, warriors, tyrants and dictators, Tbilisi is a blend of cultures where myth and history meet, where different cultures collide on street corners and where different faiths happily co-exist.
-Our adventure starts with a walk through the cobbled streets of the atmospheric old town — a chance to breathe in the living past.
+Tbilisi is a surprising blend of cultures.
+Your adventure starts with a walk through the cobbled streets of the atmospheric Old Town.
 Visit the 12th-century Metekhi Church and a 19th-century Jewish synagogue.
 Admire the old Georgian houses with their distinctive wooden, curved balconies and the Sioni Cathedral.
-You’ll see the oldest surviving church in Tbilisi, the Anchiskhati Basilica, before getting a bird’s-eye view of the city from the Narikala Fortress which can be accessed by cable car, or on foot for those feeling more energetic.
-On the way back down, stop at the Sulphur Baths and the National Museum of Fine Arts.
-Tonight is a chance to savour some of Georgia’s finest cuisine at a favourite traditional restaurant.
+You’ll see the oldest surviving church in Tbilisi before getting a bird’s-eye view of the city from the Narikala fortress, which can be accessed by foot or cable car.
+On the way back down, stop at the Sulfur Baths and the National Museum of Fine Arts.
+Tonight is a chance to savor some of Georgia’s finest cuisine at a favorite traditional restaurant.

-Today we will explore the most picturesque and fertile part of Georgia — Kakheti, which borders the Great Caucasus range.
-This region of verdant valleys and protective mountain slopes is the birthplace of viticulture and winemaking with archaeological evidence showing over 8,000 years of production.
-Admire the profusion of vineyards and beautiful churches as you drive through.
-A stop is made at the 9th-century Bodbe Nunnery, where St. Nino, the 4th-century female evangelist is buried, before arriving at the pretty fortified town of Sighnaghi, famous for its wine and carpet making.
-Meander through the narrow streets in the shadow of the town’s distinctive wooden balconies richly decorated with ornamental carvings.
-Views of the surrounding Kizikhi area are breathtaking.
-A unique cultural interaction is in store today when you lunch with a local family serving up traditional dishes from the region, and of course local wines.
-Before returning to Tbilisi we visit the grand Tsinandali estate, with its opulent palace and grounds, once home to the noble Chavchavadze family and noted for its historic winery.
+Explore the most picturesque part of Georgia — Kakheti — which borders the Greater Caucasus range.
+This area is the birthplace of viticulture and winemaking.
+Admire the profusion of vineyards and churches as you drive through.
+Stop at the ninth-century Bodbe Monastery nunnery before arriving at the pretty fortified town of Sighnaghi, famous for its wine and carpet making.
+Meander through the narrow streets before lunch with a local family serving up traditional dishes from the region with matching wines.
+Before returning to Tbilisi, visit the grand Tsinandali estate, once home to the noble Chavchavadze family and noted for its historic winery.

-The living museum and World Heritage site of Mtskheta is our first stop today.
-Georgia’s cultural and religious centre, it is also one of the country’s oldest towns.
-Located at the confluence of the Aragvi and Mtkvari rivers, Mtskheta was at the crossroads of many trade routes and is full of fascinating architectural and historic monuments.
-We visit the striking Jvari Church, a masterpiece of the early medieval period.
-Next stop, Svetitskhoveli Cathedral, said to be the burial place of Christ’s robe.
-Heading along the Georgian Military Highway, we visit Ananuri Architectural complex, former residence of the Dukes of Aragvi with churches and towers dating back to the 16th and 17th centuries overlooking Jinvali reservoir.
-We’ll arrive into the sleepy town of Kazbegi later this afternoon where views of Mt.
-Kazbek, seventh highest peak in the Caucasus Mountains, are breathtaking —especially from your hotel room.
+The UNESCO World Heritage Site of Mtskheta is your first stop today.
+Georgia’s cultural and religious center, it is also one of the country’s oldest towns.
+Visit the early medieval Jvari Monastery and Svetitskhoveli Cathedral.
+Heading along the Georgian Military Highway, take in the Ananuri architectural complex, with churches and towers dating back to the 16th and 17th centuries.
+Arrive at the sleepy town of Kazbegi later this afternoon, where views of Mount Kazbek are breathtaking — especially from your hotel room.

-This morning we head for the 14th-century Gergeti Holy Trinity Church which perches high on a hill overlooking the town and the surrounding mountain scenery.
-This is surely one of the world’s most beautiful sights and you can get up close by 4x4 or, for the more energetic, on foot.
-More traditional Georgian cuisine and hospitality to enjoy today over lunch with one of the local families.
-This afternoon is at leisure to enjoy the stylish Nordic atmosphere of the hotel before sundowners this evening on the terrace.
+This morning, head for the beautifully situated 14th-century Gergeti Holy Trinity Church, perched high atop a hill overlooking the town and the surrounding mountain scenery.
+Get up close by 4x4 or, for the more energetic, on foot.
+Enjoy more traditional Georgian hospitality today over lunch with one of the local families.
+This afternoon, enjoy the stylish Nordic atmosphere of the hotel before sundowners on the terrace.

-We farewell Georgia this morning crossing into Armenia at the Sadakhlo border.
-Less than an hour south we stop at the Haghpat and Sanahin monastic complexes which are representative of Armenia’s finest religious architectural tradition with a unique style blending elements of Byzantine ecclesiastical architecture and the traditional vernacular of the Caucasian region.
-Our medieval-style hotel is located in a remote location beside the Debed River on the main road from Tbilisi to Yerevan, mid-way between the two capitals.
-A traditional dinner of Armenian cuisine is arranged this evening.
+This morning, bid farewell to Georgia as you cross into Armenia at the Sadakhlo border.
+After a short drive, arrive at Akhtala fortress and church.
+After lunch, visit the beautiful Haghpat monastic complex, representative of Armenia’s finest religious architectural tradition with a unique style blending elements of Byzantine ecclesiastical architecture and the traditional vernacular of the Caucasus region.
+Haghpat Monastery is justifiably a UNESCO World Heritage Site.
+Drive to Yerevan, the capital of Armenia.

-Our introduction to the capital begins with a guided tour of the city which was founded in 782 BC, making it one of the world’s oldest continuously inhabited metropolises.
-See the beautiful government buildings, the Central Post Office and banks, and visit the State History Museum as well as the Cafesjian Modern Art Museum which exhibits collections of Armenian and international contemporary artworks.
-Discover why Armenian brandy is world famous at a VIP tasting specially organised for us at the Yerevan brandy factory.
-There is also time this afternoon to pore over the myriad stalls at the Vernissage flea market, a short walk from the hotel.
-Best buys include wooden carvings, traditional carpets, old coins, books, jewellery and musical instruments.
+Your introduction to the capital begins with a guided tour of the city, one of the world’s oldest continuously inhabited metropolises.
+See the beautiful government buildings, the Central Post Office and banks.
+Visit the State History Museum as well as the Cafesjian Center for the Arts, which exhibits collections of Armenian and international contemporary artworks.
+Later, visit the somber Genocide Museum and Memorial.
+Also in the afternoon, discover why Armenian brandy is world famous at a VIP tasting specially organized for you at the Yerevan Brandy Factory.
+There is even time this afternoon to pore over the stalls at the Vernissage flea market, a short walk from the hotel.

-Our morning begins with a special, and spiritual, vocal performance in the acoustic hall of the ancient Geghard Monastery.
-Partly carved in a cave, Geghard represents another incredible architectural complex.
-Inscriptive and documentary references to the monastery, also known as Ayrivank, date from the seventh and 10th centuries, respectively.
-Afterwards, a visit to the pagan Temple of Garni, which dates to the Hellenistic era, built to honour the Sun God Mitra and a symbol of pre-Christian Armenia.
-Built around AD 77. as a summer residence for the then-empress, it is said that Emperor Nero contributed to its construction.
-It is the only Greco-Roman colonnaded building in the country.
-Afterwards, we take part in a centuries-old Armenian cultural tradition at a hands-on lavash-making ceremony.
-The dough is kneaded, rolled and baked in the wood-fired oven before being served for lunch with barbecued meats, spicy peppers and curds in a local home.
-Enjoy some time at leisure this afternoon before a farewell dinner.
+Your morning begins with a spiritual vocal performance in the acoustic hall of the ancient Geghard Monastery.
+Afterward, pay a visit to the pagan Temple of Garni, which dates to the Hellenistic Era.
+Built around AD 77, it is the only Greco-Roman colonnaded building in the country.
+Next, take part in a centuries-old Armenian cultural tradition at a hands-on lavash-making ceremony followed by lunch in a local home.
+There is also time this afternoon to explore the stalls at the Vernissage flea market.